-“Nobody wishes his or her child to be bullied.
+“Bullying, nobody wishes his or her child to be bullied.
 You shouldn’t have to put with it nor should your child”.

 Sometimes it’s difficult to spot because your son or daughter keeps it hidden from you but their distress is total.
 Bullying can be Physical, Verbal, Racist or Sexual.
 It happens at any age from pre-school to university.
 You must stop early.
 Bullying can result in depression, low self esteem, shyness poor academic achievements, isolation, even threatened or attempted suicide.
 Your child’s and quality of life cannot be subject to the whim or brutality of another.

 1 Forget the myths about bullying.

 “I was bullied at school, it’s character building”-year?
 What sort of character do you want your child to become?
 Low self esteem?
 Depressed?

 “He’ll just have to learn to stand up for himself” – children who tell you they have been bullied have reached the end of their tether they are desperate for help.